 Therefore, thermal imaging inspection technology helps you to address potential problems before they become significant and costly.
 When you can detect early issues on your wind turbine, you are in a better position to lower the costs of maintenance by up to 25%.

 Some problems are preventable as long as there is accurate information about their origins.
 At the same time, quality inspection helps to extend your wind turbine’s life.
-It is better to prevent a problem than attempt to solve it when the turbine is no longer functional.
+It is better to prevent a problem than an attempt to solve it when the turbine is no longer functional.

-The System is a one Stop Inspection Solution
+The System is a One-Stop Inspection Solution

 The other significant benefit of the new thermal imaging inspection system is that it applies to all types of wind turbines apart from GE units.
 There are different types of turbines offered by other players in the industry.
-When it comes to inspection for defects, this is not an issue since the new system caters for different types of gadgets.
+When it comes to inspection for defects, this is not an issue since the new system caters to different types of gadgets.